msmania/pocket-pruner/README.md

 mv dataDir/txindexer-new.db dataDir/txindexer.db
 ```

-After switching directories, you can start the pocket-core binary in a normal way.
+After switching directories, you can start the pocket-core process in a normal way.

 ## Pruning rules

 1. This is an offline tool.
-The pocket-core binary **MUST** be stopped while pruning.
+The pocket-core process **MUST** be stopped while pruning.

 2. **DO NOT** run pruned data on a node that is pointed as an external gateway of
    Pocket Network (Chain ID 0001) in `chains.json` because any Pocket gateway may